magodo/terraform-provider-outlook/website/docs/r/message_rule.html.markdown

 * `sequence` - (Optional) Indicates the order in which the rule is executed, among other rules (the lower number executes first).
 User should specify a **unique** and **sequential number from starts 1** to each rule.
 By default, it equals to the amount of existing rules plus one (i.e. append to the end).

-~> **NOTE**: Even if `sequence` is specified, it has no effect on creation.
+~> **NOTE** Even if `sequence` is specified, it has no effect on creation.
 Outlook API will reset the sequence number based on the creation order in FIFO.
 User can rerun `terraform apply` until `terraform plan` doesn't give any differences.
 A best practice is to explicitly control the creation order via using the reference between resources, as illustrated in example above.

 * `exception` - (Optional) Same as `condition`, except the messages meet the condition will not be processed.